rettopnivek/nROUSE/README.md

 nROUSE_predictions()
 ```

 The nROUSE model can be simulated via `simulate_nROUSE`, and the log-likelihood for a set of data can be computed via the function `nROUSE_logLik`.
-The latter function can be passed into a optimization routine (e.g., `optim`) to carry out maximum likelihood estimation.
+This latter function can be passed into a optimization routine (e.g., `optim`) to carry out maximum likelihood estimation.

 Additional details and examples for all four functions can be obtained via:
 ```